dhuynh38/Flairsheet/README.md

     For npm: 5.5.1 (Should be updated by now)

 ## Install Angular CLI ##
 DESCRIPTION: This is just a client that does everything for us and generates stuff for us based on commands.
 You build and run your front-end using this.
-When working, you can use the command `ng serve --poll=2000` to serve up a copy of your code to localhost:4200 in the browser.
+When working with the front-end, you can use the command `ng serve --poll=2000` to serve up a copy of your front-end code to localhost:4200 in the browser.
 You can view your code live and every time you save a file after modifying, the website will refresh.
 Use `ng g <what should be generated> <name of file to be generated>` to generate components, services, and even modules.
 In the name paramete, you can put in a file path using a `/`.
 Finally, you can build using `ng build` or `ng build --prod`.
 Building for production adds in ahead-of-time compilation for javascript and other stuff to minimize the code to be deployed.
 Alot more details below.

+**However, if you want to run the full app with the backend use, the command `npm run app`.
+It will give a live update of the entire app.
+Any changes on the front-end or back-end will reset the website and update on save of files.**

+If the above doesn't work, it is probably because there are too many files to watch and your system is set to watch only a certain number of files.
+On Ubuntu to increase number of watchers, run: `echo fs.inotify.max_user_watches=582222 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`

 1) Run the command:
     sudo npm install -g @angular/cli